readysettech/docs-old/docs/reference/cli/readyset.md

 **Default:** `50`

-!!! note
+!!! warning

     This can be set as high as the number of tables you want ReadySet to snapshot/replicate.
-However, note that the more connections you use for snapshotting/replication, the higher the load on your upstream database.
+However, more connections will increase both the load on your upstream database and memory usage by ReadySet.
 </div>

 #### `--replication-tables`